simongog/sdsl-lite/benchmark/README.md

    [Pizza&Chili][pz] data the project will produce about 12GB of additional data.
- * Finally, you can change into the `visualize` directory and if you have used the [Pizza&Chili][pz] files then a call of `make` will produce a report of the results and store it in the file `count.pdf`.
+ * Finally, you can change into the `visualize` directory and a call of `make` will produce a report of the results and store it in the file `count.pdf`.
  * All created indexes and test results can be deleted by calling `make cleanall`.